Skip to main content

 Automatic Behaviors

-• Completion tracking - Setting status to “Completed” or “Cancelled” automatically sets the done flag and completed_date
+• Completion tracking - Setting status to “Completed” or “Cancelled” automatically sets the Done checkbox and records the completion date

 • Event completion - When a task is marked as done, related open events past their end time are automatically completed